irenegliu/ireneliu.github.io/README.md

 ## Interests

-- **Sports and Outdoor Activities**: I have a passion for motorcycling, golf, squash, frisbee, and hiking, which keep me active and adventurous.​:golf:​
+- **Sports and Outdoor Activities**: I have a passion for motorcycling, golf, squash, frisbee, and hiking, which keep me active and adventurous.​ :golf:​

-- **Leisure and Relaxation**: To unwind, I enjoy reading, baking, and spending quality time with my two furry friends.:dog2::smiley_cat:​
+- **Leisure and Relaxation**: To unwind, I enjoy reading, baking, and spending quality time with my two furry friends. :dog2: :smiley_cat:​

-- **Creative Pursuits: Currently**, I'm learning to play the drums, embracing new challenges and expanding my creative horizons.:drum:
+- **Creative Pursuits: Currently**, I'm learning to play the drums, embracing new challenges and expanding my creative horizons. :drum:

 ## How to View the Website